nickhinderer/interactive-web-map/reports/design.md

 ### Client Components
 ![componenthierarchy](../images/componenthierarchy.jpg)

-We will add five new component to the base architecture on the client to support the planner page.
+We will add one new component to the base architecture on the client to support the planner page.
-* The Find component will render the Match and Results components
-* The Match component will render the information from the match box
-* The Results component will render the list of results when the user searches for a place
-* The Result component will render each individual result from the Results component
-* The Highlight component will render the map information
+* The FindModal component will render the search bar information

 ### Server Classes
 ![serverclassdiagram](../images/ServerClassDiagram.jpg)